Relintai/entity_spell_system/README.md

 An entity and spell system for the GODOT Engine.

-Be warned!
-API breakages still happen a lot, only use this module, if that's okay with you!
+The actual player, mob etc implementations are still in the main game's repository (https://github.com/Relintai/broken_seals).
+(As GDScript)

-The actual player, mob etc implementations are still in the main game's repository.
-(As GDScript) Also there is a data editor addon for this module.
+Also there is a data editor addon for this module.
 The main game should have it.

 This module have dependencies to some of my other engine modules, these will be made optional later, for now you will need to install them as well.